Earlier in my career, a strong mentor told me, “Feedback is the breakfast of champions.”

-Over my many years of executive coaching, I’ve learned that productive feedback is one of the most difficult, yet most essential, functions of a successful executive, and of a healthy organization.
-And it really should be an ongoing process.
+Over my many years of executive coaching, and as an operating executive before that, I’ve learned that productive feedback is one of the most difficult, yet most essential, functions of a successful executive, and a healthy organization.

 But why is it so hard to come by?

 The burden of effective feedback lies with the giver

 In an organization’s complex, matrixed, and hierarchical structures, it should be up to the one giving the feedback to learn how to do so in a way that is candid, clear, and actionable.